MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.sleep-method-[fsharp].md

 The number of milliseconds to sleep.

+## Return Value

-**Returns an asynchronous computation that will sleep for the given time.**
+Returns an asynchronous computation that will sleep for the given time.

-## Remarks
+## Example

-**The following code example shows how to use Async.Sleep to simulate computations that run for specific durations.**
+The following code example shows how to use `Async.Sleep` to simulate computations that run for specific durations.

 [!code-fsharp[Main](snippets/fsasyncapis/snippet6.fs)]